paniblanca/COVID19_adjustment/README.md

 ### Parameters
 What you need to specify in the function (format and explanation).
-* df8: Numeric.
+* _df8_: Numeric.
 Usually the standard choice of 8 df per year
-* dfmax: Numeric.
+* _dfmax_: Numeric.
 Maximum df allowed for testing during the wave.
 The maximum will depend on the data resolution (52 df for weekly data).
-* wave_date1: Date.
+* _wave_date1_: Date.
 Start date of the adjusting window.
 * wave_date2: Date.
 End date of the adjusting window.
 * crossbasis_fun: Character.
 Spline function for the crossbasis.
 Either natural cubic spline (*ns*) or B-spline (*bs*).
 * lag_fun: Character.
 Internal spline function for generating the lad matrix.
 Here we use *integer* but it could also be *poly*, *strata*, *thr* or *lin*.